 This should be an ongoing practice that you have a spreadsheet managing.
-It’s impossible to keep track of it all manually, but can easily be managed in a spreadsheet.
-Just “download” all categories and brands from the Shopping campaign and you’ll have a list of everything (granted your data feed contains all the products in your inventory and use product types to categorize your products well).
+It’s impossible to keep track of it all manually, but it can easily be managed in a spreadsheet.
+Just “download” all categories and brands from the Shopping campaign, and you’ll have a list of everything (granted, your data feed contains all the products in your inventory and use product types to categorize your products well).

 It’ll save you a lot of time wondering whether something isn’t covered with Google Ads or not.